NEVED123/PgnAnalyzer/README.md

 ### Creating your own analyzer

-To create your own analyzer class, go to ``src/analyzers`` and create a new C# file.
+To create your own analyzer class, go to the ``analyzers`` folder and create a new C# file.
 It can be called anything, so long as it has file extension ``.cs``.
 Use this template to start your analyzer:

-#### TemplateAnalyzer.cs
+#### analyzers/TemplateAnalyzer.cs
 ```C#
 namespace PgnAnalyzer.Analyzer;